How to Program Python to check type of variable? | float or int or string or class

 You can use the type() inbuilt function.

-Pass name of the variable name as input the method type().
+Pass the name of the variable name as input the method type().
 It returns the data type of the variable.

 For example: